curl/everything-curl/protocols-protocols.md

 still work successfully with other implementations.

-Ultimately, it is a personal decision and up for discussion in every case where we think a spec and the real world don't align.
+Ultimately, it is a personal decision and up for discussion in every case where we think a spec and the real world do not align.

 In the worst cases we introduce options to let application developers and curl users have the final say on what curl should do.
 I say worst because it is